genesiscommunitysuccess/docs/docs/02_database/04_data-types/04_dbrecord.md

 ### functions

-Use below functions to set and get fields of DbRecord.
-Field type can be any type among [these](/database/fields-tables-views/fields/fields-basics/#field-types).
+Use the below functions to set and get fields of DbRecord.
+The field type can be any of these [types](/database/fields-tables-views/fields/fields-basics/#field-types).

-#### Set record:
+#### Set record
-`fun set{DataType}(column: String, value: {DataType}?)`: You need to specify name and value of the column. `DataType` represents the type of the field you are trying to set.
+`fun set{DataType}(column: String, value: {DataType}?)`: you need to specify name and value of the column. `DataType` represents the type of the field you are trying to set.
-If you are trying to set Double field the method would look like this fun `setDouble(column: String, value: Double?)`, value needs to be non-null
+If you are trying to set Double field, the method would look like this: `fun setDouble(column: String, value: Double?)`; the value needs to be non-null.

-#### Get record:
+#### Get record
-`fun get{DataType}(column: String): {DataType}?` : You need to specify name of the column. `DataType` represents the type of the field you are trying to get.
+`fun get{DataType}(column: String): {DataType}?` : you need to specify the name of the column. `DataType` represents the type of the field you are trying to get.
 If you are trying to get Double field the method would look like this `fun getDouble(column: String): Double?`, it returns value if present, otherwise null

-#### Generic getter and setter:
+#### Generic getter and setter
 `fun getObject(column: String): Any?` : Generic access to fields.
-Return value if present, otherwise null `fun setObject(column: String, value: Any?)` : Generic setter for fields.
+Returns value if present, otherwise null.
+`fun setObject(column: String, value: Any?)` : Generic setter for fields.

-####  Other useful functions and properties:
+####  Other useful functions and properties

 `fun differenceInFields(comparatorRecord: DbRecord): Collection<String>` :  This function provides the difference in fields of record.
 Ex: